-Using diaper wipes can irritate the diaper rash, and can even cause them to bleed and become much worse.
+Using diaper wipes can irritate the diaper rash and can even cause it to bleed and become more irritated.
 Not to mention the fact that it really hurts the baby's bottom!
-Even using a damp paper towel as a substitute, though it will reduce the stinging, could still irritate the rash.
+Even using a damp paper towel as a substitute–though it will reduce the stinging–could still irritate the rash.

 So my tried-and-true recommendation is to man up, get some warm water running in your laundry room sink, and hold the baby's bottom underneath the faucet, letting the water wash away the poo with little to no irritation!

-Step 3: Wrap the Baby in a Towel and Commence Snuggling
+Wrap the baby in a towel and commence cuddling.

 (Okay, this part is optional.
 But my boys love post-bath cuddles.)

-And save your A&D for another injury.
-Because the product I am about to share with you is going to change your life.
+Throw away your Desitin and your butt paste, and save your A&D for another injury because the product I am about to share with you is going to change your life.
 This product is called Bag Balm.
-I have included a picture and a link to where you can purchase the product for pretty cheap below.
-However, I just run to my local CVS.
+I have included a picture and a link where you can purchase the product for pretty cheap.
+However, I usually pick mine up at my local CVS.